Skip to main content

 • Some are independent processes interacting with a service, via provided config or API (NFtables, Cloudflare,...)

-For standalone processes: Make sure the process is running and their logs don't contain launch errors
+For standalone processes: Make sure the process is running and logs do not contain startup errors.

 Network connectivity issues